Equipping Minds Cognitive Development Program

 5. Meclizine twice a day if needed.
 Learn more about the vestibular system below.
 Consult Dr. Brown for the proper dosage.

 What separates Equipping Minds from other programs is its holistic approach.
-The Equipping Minds program uses nutritional therapy, primitive reflex exercises, sound therapy, vestibular therapy, and vision exercises in addition to Equipping Minds cognitive training exercises which were developed by Dr. Carol Brown.
+The Equipping Minds program uses nutritional therapy, primitive reflex exercises, sound therapy, vestibular therapy, and vision exercises in addition to Equipping Minds cognitive training exercises which Dr. Carol Brown developed.
 The cognitive training exercises are designed to integrate different areas of the brain at the same time.
 Learners participate in fun games and activities.
-These games are used to find the specific areas in which the brain struggles such as working memory, processing speed, perceptual reasoning, and comprehension.
+These games are used to find the areas in which the brain struggles, such as working memory, processing speed, perceptual reasoning, and comprehension.
 From there, the therapist can hone in and “give the brain a workout.”
-Much like an athlete trains at the gym, the therapist uses these games and activities to stretch and strengthen the brain.
+Like an athlete trains at the gym, the therapist uses these games and activities to stretch and strengthen the brain.

-Equipping Minds also differs from other programs, in that, these brain strengthening exercises use what the student already knows.
-Equipping Minds ingeniously sets aside academic skills allowing us to get to the foundational roots and cognitive functions, quickly and accurately.
-Working memory and processing speed are two of the most common weaknesses we see in students with learning challenges.
-The program also addresses the cognitive functions identified by Dr. Reuven Feuerstein as well as visual and auditory processing, attention, logic, comprehension.
+Equipping Minds also differs from other programs in that these brain-strengthening exercises use what the student already knows.
+Equipping Minds ingeniously sets aside academic skills allowing us to get to the foundational roots and cognitive functions quickly and accurately.
+Working memory and processing speed are two of the most common weaknesses in students with learning challenges.
+The program also addresses the cognitive functions identified by Dr. Reuven Feuerstein and visual and auditory processing, attention, logic, and comprehension.

-We know that physical, cognitive, behavioral, and relational skills develop together rather than in isolation.
-Providing a more holistic approach to build challenge areas and enhance strengths increases confidence, communication skills, memory skills, comprehension, processing skills, and relational skills.
+Physical, cognitive, behavioral, and relational skills develop together rather than in isolation.
+A more holistic approach to building challenge areas and enhancing strengths increases confidence, communication, memory, comprehension, processing, and relational skills.
 Treating the whole person through a multidisciplinary approach will give the best results.
 As Dr. Karen Purvis states in The Connected Child, “Too often, parents and experts look at behavioral and learning disorders as if they existed separate from sensory impairments; separate from attention difficulties; separate from early childhood deprivation, neurological damage, attachment disorders, post-traumatic stress, and so on.”

 Many children and adults tried tutoring, medication, speech therapy, occupational therapy, and vision therapy.
 However, they typically have done these in isolation and were only seen twice a week for 30-60 minutes.
-While there has been some improvement, we have seen that the combination of “cross-training” the brain in many areas five-seven days a week for an hour a day over three-four months allows the neuropathways to connect.
+While there has been some improvement, we have seen that the combination of “cross-training” the brain in many areas five to seven days a week for an hour a day over three to six months allows the neuropathways to connect.

-Cognitive Therapy Exercises: One-on-One and small group cognitive therapy use Equipping Minds Cognitive Development Workbook by Dr. Carol Brown.
-Cognitive therapy is a fully integrated system of drills and training exercises that are delivered in an intense, one-on-one environment, and are designed to attack and strengthen weak or underdeveloped cognitive learning skills.
-It is not designed to tutor or teach academic subjects, rather it will develop the underlying skills required to learn effectively.
-Cognitive skills-auditory processing, visual processing, working, and long term memory, comprehension, logic, and reasoning, and attention skills – are foundational to a person’s ability to receive, process, and retain information.
+Cognitive Therapy Exercises: One-on-one and small group cognitive therapy use Dr. Carol Brown’s Equipping Minds Cognitive Development Workbook.
+Cognitive therapy is a fully integrated system of drills and training exercises delivered in an intense, one-on-one environment designed to attack and strengthen weak or underdeveloped cognitive learning skills.
+It is not designed to tutor or teach academic subjects.
+Instead, it will develop the underlying skills required to learn effectively.
+Cognitive skills-auditory processing, visual processing, working and long-term memory, comprehension, logic, reasoning, and attention skills – are foundational to a person’s ability to receive, process, and retain information.
 The training program strengthens these skills allowing one to learn efficiently.

 Cognitive therapy is a form of educational therapy that helps to develop and repair neurotransmitters.
-Each piece of the program is important to the strengthening of working memory, processing speed, visualization, and auditory deficits; therefore each exercise (eye, primitive reflex, and sound) is vital to the success of the student.
-It is imperative that you set aside time each day for the program.
+Each piece of the program is essential to the strengthening of working memory, processing speed, visualization, and auditory deficits; therefore, each exercise (eye, primitive reflex, and sound) is vital to the success of the student.
+You must set aside time each day for the program.

 This program is designed for five sessions per week in concurrence with the programs listed below implemented at home.
-Most individuals will complete the program in 12-36 weeks while others may need longer.
+Most individuals will complete the program in 12-36 weeks, while others may need longer.
 Younger students may need to meet for 30-45 minute sessions for 16- 36 weeks.
-The Cognitive Therapy program is a holistic program.
+The Cognitive Therapy program is holistic.
 Participation in the entire program is imperative.
 Partial participation will yield partial results.

 Classroom Connection with Equipping Minds Once the underlying cognitive skills are strengthened, the academic skills become easier.
-Though we do not train specifically in math, English or other academic subjects, the students are taught to make the connection to those subjects through vocabulary development, visualization of letters for spelling and reading, oral and written expression, reading comprehension, attention skills, study and outlining skills, and visualization of numbers for math facts and math sense.
+Though we do not train specifically in math, English, or other academic subjects, the students are taught to make the connection to those subjects through vocabulary development, visualization of letters for spelling and reading, oral and written expression, reading comprehension, attention skills, study and outlining skills, and visualization of numbers for math facts and math sense.
 All of these skills are required throughout life.
-By improving and automating these skills, the key to learning fast and efficiently is discovered.
-The Equipping Minds specialist can provide support in writing, reading, math, and curriculum selection if needed.
+The key to learning fast and efficiently is discovered by improving and automating these skills.
+The Equipping Minds specialist can support writing, reading, math, and curriculum selection.

-Primitive Reflex Therapy: Primitive Reflex Therapy starts with the testing and integration of the Primitive Survival Reflexes.
-These reflexes help provide the newborn with learning experiences that act as a foundation for more complex muscle movements and later cognitive tasks.
+Primitive Reflex Therapy: Primitive Reflex Therapy starts with the testing and integrating the Primitive Survival Reflexes.
+These reflexes help provide the newborn with learning experiences that form a foundation for more complex muscle movements and later cognitive tasks.
 The reflexes are integrated into a sequential fashion from 3-11 months.
-Lack of integration of these reflexes past 6-12 months can interfere with cortical and cerebellum processing, affect learning, movement, and attention.
-The visual-motor system is intimately involved in the transition from primitive reflexes to the cortical cerebellum control of movement patterns.
-By replicating the stages of development, the neuro-pathways can be opened allowing the treatment to be successful.
+Lack of integration of these reflexes in the past 6-12 months can interfere with cortical and cerebellum processing and affect learning, movement, and attention.
+The visual-motor system is intimately involved in transitioning from primitive reflexes to the cortical cerebellum control of movement patterns.
+By replicating the stages of development, the neuro-pathways can be opened, allowing the treatment to be successful.
 According to Sally Goddard, in Reflexes, Learning, and Behavior, “Most education and many remedial techniques are aimed at reaching higher centers in the brain.
-A Neuro-Development approach identifies the lowest level of dysfunction and aims therapy in that area.
-Once these problems have been remedied, the program attempts to build links to higher centers through the use of specific stimulation techniques.”
+A Neuro-Development approach identifies the lowest level of dysfunction and aims for therapy in that area.
+Once these problems have been remedied, the program attempts to build links to higher centers through specific stimulation techniques.”
 We use Maintaining Brains Everyday found on the SHOP.
-Watch the Sensory Motor video’s on Sound Therapy, Vision Exercises, and Vestibular Therapy here.
+Watch the Sensory Motor videos on Sound Therapy, Vision Exercises, and Vestibular Therapy here.

 QRI™ – QUANTUM REFLEX INTEGRATION available at the Frankfort office.

 Sound Therapy: Sound Therapy is a unique listening system using new knowledge about the brain.
 The Sound Therapy Synergy program is designed to work in synchronicity with the other treatments, meaning that all methods enhance each other.
 Based on the discoveries of the ear specialist, Dr. Tomatis, Patricia Rafaele Joudry’s Sound Therapy method is available as a portable self-help program.
-Watch the video here: https://www.youtube.com/watch?v=4FSTzPujXPE&t=286sSpecifically recorded programs of highly filtered classical music are used to rehabilitate the ear and stimulate the brain.
+Watch the video here: https://www.youtube.com/watch?v=4FSTzPujXPE&t=286sSpecifically recorded programs of highly filtered classical music rehabilitate the ear and stimulate the brain.
 Sound Therapy stimulates the ear by presenting it with constantly alternating sounds of high and low tones within the complex structure of classical music.
-Stimulation via the sensory pathways re-maps the brain, improving the way we understand and process sound.
+Stimulation via sensory pathways re-maps the brain, improving our understanding and processing of sound.
 The brain, in turn, sends signals back to the ear to improve its function.
-One theory suggests that this feedback loop results in better performance of the middle ear muscles and of the tiny, hair-like cells in the inner ear.
-As the ear becomes open and receptive to high-frequency sounds, these are then passed on to the brain.
+One theory suggests that this feedback loop improves the middle ear muscles’ performance and the tiny, hair-like cells in the inner ear.
+As the ear becomes open and receptive to high-frequency sounds, these are passed on to the brain.
 Research has shown that brain function is improved through high-frequency sound.
-There is an increase in blood flow to certain centers along with the increased electrical activity.
-The results observed in Sound Therapy listeners include increased energy, reduced fatigue with improved focus and creativity, and a reduction in the need for sleep. https:soundtherapysynergy.com:wp-content:uploads:White-paper-D-the-science-of-Sound-Therapy-for-Auditory-Processing
+There is increased blood flow to certain centers and increased electrical activity.
+The results observed in Sound Therapy listeners include increased energy, reduced fatigue with improved focus and creativity, and reduced need for sleep. https:soundtherapysynergy.com:wp-content:uploads:White-paper-D-the-science-of-Sound-Therapy-for-Auditory-Processing

 Vision Exercises: We also recommend www.eyecanlearn.com exercises.
 There are vision exercises in the cognitive training exercises.

 Nutritional Therapy: There is a strong connection between the gut and the brain.
 We will work with each family to discuss this area and make recommendations.
 Inflammation in the body causes inflammation in the brain.
-A gluten-free, sugar-free,dairy-free diet, and processed food free diet is optimal.
+A gluten-free, sugar-free,dairy-free, and processed food-free diet is optimal.
 Our wellness coordinator will review your diet and discuss any gastric intestinal dysfunction symptoms, allergies, immune system abnormalities, use of multiple antibiotics, and swelling.
-We also recommend Karen Hurd who is an experienced nutritionist. http://www.karenhurd.com
+We also recommend Karen Hurd, who is an experienced nutritionist. http://www.karenhurd.com

 Services